sean369see/DockerThreeConfig/README.md

 # DockerThreeConfig
 ### Configuration Files for Dockerized Three.js Projects (React Three Fiber + Vite) ###

-These files should be placed in the root directory of your three.js project.
+These files should be placed in the root directory of your three.js project containing src, public, etc. folders.
 Update node version as necessary in Dockerfile.
 Note disabled browser opening (open: false) in vite.config.js Supports dev and build modes.
 In build mode, built project files will store in docker volume (see /user/src/app/dist).